Waterless coolant: Automotive use

 Waterless coolant is most prominently used in the cooling systems for motorsports, classic car, ATVs, UTVs, snowmobiles and older cars.
 Older cars often have non-pressurized cooling systems, and the water-based coolant can boil and overflow.
 Traditionally, this issue has been solved by topping off the radiator with water.
 This dilutes the coolant and the water can contain minerals harmful to the vehicle.
 Classic car owners have adopted waterless coolant to solve this problem.
 Jay Leno uses waterless coolant for his replica 1937 Bugatti Type 57SC Atlantic vehicle.

 Other uses

-University of California, Los Angeles used waterless engine coolants in its backup generators in part to reduce labor costs because traditional water and ethylene glycol-based coolants typically need replacing every three years.
-Waterless coolant lasts the life of the engine, and there is no need to have that system pressurized, which has shown to reduce stress on the cooling system plumbing.
-Waterless coolant has been used to reduce fuel usage by limiting the amount of time the radiator fan needs to be on.
-Waste management departments have used waterless coolant for their fans to save on fuel costs.
+University of California, Los Angeles used waterless engine coolants in its backup generators partly to reduce labor costs, since traditional water and ethylene glycol-based coolants typically need replacing every three years.
+Waterless coolant lasts the life of the engine and does not require a pressurized system, which reduces stress on the cooling system plumbing.
+It has also been used to lower fuel usage by reducing the operating time of radiator fans, as done by some waste management departments.